Q. Does the Plan cover outpatient prescription drugs?

 A. Yes, but only if you are not enrolled in Medicare Part D or a Medicare Part C plan that provides a Medicare prescription drug benefit.
 The Plan's prescription drug benefits offer cost-saving ways to buy outpatient prescription drugs:

 - A network of local participating retail pharmacies for short-term prescriptions.

-- Express Scripts Pharmacy, the mail-order service for long-term or maintenance prescriptions.
+- Express Scripts Pharmacy, the home delivery pharmacy, and participating Smart90 retail pharmacies (Walgreens, CVS) for long-term or maintenance prescriptions.

 No deductible is required.

-Note: Prescription medications, including injections, billed by and provided in a hospital or a doctor's office are not covered under the prescription drug program but may be covered medical expenses under the Medicare Supplement Plan.
-Medications billed to you by a pharmacy vendor are not covered under the Medicare Supplement Plan.
+Note: Prescription medications, including injections, billed by and provided in a hospital or a doctor's office are typically not covered under the prescription drug program but may be covered medical expenses under the Medicare Supplement Plan option.
+Medications billed to you by a pharmacy vendor are not covered under the Medicare Supplement Plan option.

 For certain prescription drugs:

 You must call Express Scripts for precertification of certain prescription drugs.
 This applies whether you are inside or outside the United States.